abidlabs/abidlabs.github.io/about.md

 permalink: /about/
 ---

-I am a 1st year PhD student at Stanford studying machine learning.
+I am a 1st year PhD student at Stanford studying machine learning methods, especially with applications to medicine and biology.
+I am fortunate to have Professor James Zou as my advisor.

 ### My Story